Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Pain is an indication that something is wrong; so, listen to your body.
 As your injury progresses, pain will increase and/or occur earlier during exercise.
 Symptoms vary, depending on the type and severity of the sports injury.
 Common symptoms include:

-To identify the type and severity of sports injury, the experts at Kayal Orthopaedic Center provide the following:
+To identify the type and severity of sports injury, our experts provide the following:

 We take great pride in treating every patient with the care and compassion you deserve.
 Our team will take the time you need to ask questions and get answers.
 We consider you part of the team and will work with you to develop a treatment plan that is best for your unique condition and circumstances.

-Kayal Orthopaedic Center has convenient locations in New Jersey: Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson, North Bergen and Montvale (coming in 2020).
+Our practice has convenient locations in New Jersey: Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson and North Bergen.
 We’re also located in Stony Point, NY.
 We are the top-notch practice you should turn to for all of your orthopaedic challenges, including osteoporosis, hip labral tears and hip impingement.
 We specialize in hip preservation techniques to help you avoid or delay the need for total hip replacement surgery.